wp-plugins/email-posts-to-subscribers/readme.txt

 *   Options to schedule auto mail for newsletters
 *   Options to check newsletter status and when it was viewed.
 *   Tinymce visual editor for newsletter theme creation.

+= Frequently Asked Questions: =

+*   Q1.
+What are all the steps to do after plugin activation?
+*   Q2.
+How to setup subscription box widget?
+*   Q3.
+How to import and export email address to subscriber list?
+*   Q4.
+How to create/modify the template?
+*   Q5.
+How to add subscription box in posts?
+*   Q6.
+How to modify the existing mail (Opt-in mail, Welcome mail, Admin mail) content?
+*   Q7.
+How to schedule cron job?
+*   Q8.
+Hosting doesnt support cron jobs?
+*   Q9.
+How to filter posts category in the newsletter?
+*   Q10.
+How to configure number of emails send per day?
+*   Q11.
+How to send newsletter manually?
+*   Q12.
+Where to check sent mails?

 == Installation ==